-The air cannon was originally aimed at the same quarrying applications as the legendary Vibrolator®, the Martin-patented industrial ball vibrator on which the company's success
+The air cannon was originally aimed at the same quarrying applications as the legendary Vibrolator[®], the Martin-patented industrial ball vibrator on which the company's success had been built since its inception in 1944.

-By the 1980s, as Martin Engineering expanded its global presence, the Big Blaster was already being reimagined for use in hightemperature industrial applications to maintain the flow of sticky materials through the process and minimise unscheduled downtime.
+By the 1980s, as Martin Engineering expanded its global presence, the Big Blaster was already being reimagined for use in high-temperature industrial applications to maintain the flow of sticky materials through the process and minimize unscheduled downtime.

-Martin air cannons soon proved to be a game-changer for sectors such as cement, for the first time signalling an end to workers having to access the interior of preheater vessels to manually break off hefty material build-ups using a high pressure water jet one of the most unpleasant and hazardous jobs on a cement plant.
+Martin air cannons soon proved to be a game-changer for sectors such as cement, for the first time signalling an end to workers having to access the interior of preheater vessels to manually break off hefty material build-ups using a high pressure water jet - one of the most unpleasant and hazardous jobs on a cement plant.

 By the 1990s Martin Engineering had developed an extreme heat and velocity version of the Big Blaster, the XHV, with an all-metal construction capable of withstanding the harshest of conditions.
-In the 2000s Martin became the first to introduce safer positive-pressurefiringvalve with its Tornado air cannon - technology that prevents unintentional firing if there's a drop in system pressure, and also allows solenoid valves to be positioned up to 60m (200 ft) from the air cannon for easier access and maintenance.
+In the 2000s Martin became the first to introduce safer positive-pressure firing valve with its Tornado air cannon - technology that prevents unintentional firing if there's a drop in system pressure, and also allows solenoid valves to be positioned up to 60m (200ft) from the air cannon for easier access and maintenance.
 Designed with safety in mind, the positive firing valve also delivers a more powerful blast.

 Soon after that came the introduction of the Hurricane valve, located in the rear of the air cannon tank rather at the tank and nozzle junction, greatly improving safety and ease of maintenance.
-The exterior-facing design eliminates the need for removal of the tank so maintenance is a simple one-worker operation requiring only minutes for replacement.
+The exteriorfacing design eliminates the need for removal of the tank so maintenance is a simple one-worker operation requiring only minutes for replacement.

-In 2008, Martin Engineering opened its industry-leading Center for Innovation, which accelerated the company's air cannon technology advancements including: SMART[TM] Series Nozzles with multiple nozzle tips, one of which features a retractable design that extends the 360° nozzle head into the material stream only when firing, protecting it from repeated abrasions and extreme temperatures.
-Its clever Y-shaped assembly means the nozzle can be installed, accessed and serviced without removing the air cannon or further disruption to the vessel structure and refractory.
+In 2008, Martin Engineering opened its industry-leading Center for Innovation, which accelerated the company's air cannon technology advancements including:

+SMART[TM] Series Nozzles with multiple nozzle tips, one of which features a retractable design that extends the 360° nozzle head into the material stream only when firing, protecting it from repeated abrasions and extreme temperatures.
+Its of air cannon technology clever Y-shaped assembly means the nozzle can be installed, accessed and serviced without removing the air cannon or further disruption to the vessel structure and refractory.

-The Martin^{} Thermo Safety Shield acts as a safety barrier to allow timely and safe maintenance of air cannon systems.
+The Martin[®] Thermo Safety Shield acts as a safety barrier to allow timely and safe maintenance of air cannon systems.
 It protects workers from exposure to severe temperatures so that maintenance can take place safely and production stays on schedule.

 Martin Engineering's current groundbreaking air cannon designs are the result of the research and development in the Center for Innovation, located at the company's headquarters in Neponset, Illinois.
-The center will open its doors to visitors in the Summer of 2024 as part of the 50th anniversary celebrations.
+The centre will open its doors to visitors in the summer of 2024 as part of the 50th anniversary celebrations.

 Brad Pronschinske, Martin Engineering's Global Air Cannon Product Manager, said: "From the very beginning our air cannons were specifically designed to produce a quiet but powerful, high-velocity discharge of plant-compressed air to dislodge buildups and enhance material flow.
+They were developed to be capable of handling Air Cannons like Martin's Hurricane are in widespread use around the world in industries such as cement, steel, lime, coal, biomass, fertilizer and more.

-They were developed to be capable of handling the high temperatures, harsh gases and abrasive, corrosive materials associated with heavy industries, and yet have low maintenance requirements and low costs.
+the high temperatures, harsh gases and abrasive, corrosive materials associated with heavy industries, and yet have low maintenance requirements and low costs.
 Since the launch of the Big Blaster 50 years ago we have continued to innovate, introducing smarter and ever more powerful air cannon systems that improve efficiency, productivity and safety.